wilmix8/JAVA73.0/README.md

  so   a kind  of  machinelearning   appliation  is  essential   towards   todays  technology....

- This  machinelearning  webapplication   is  known  as   MX-REMOTEWEBAPPLICATION......
+ This  machine learning  webapplication   is  known  as   MX-REMOTEWEBAPPLICATION......